-Note 1) FBA(NAND Flash Block Address) could be omitted or any address.
+Note 1) FBA(NAND Flash Block Address) could be any address.

-- 2) Data input could be done anywhere between "Start" and "Write Program Command". - 3) FBA should point the unlocked area address among NAND Flash Array address map.
+2) Data input could be done anywhere between "Start" and "Write Program Command".

 3.11.3 OTP Lock Operation

 Even though the OTP area can only be programmed once without erase capability, it can be locked when the device starts up to prevent any changes from being made.